phac-nml/speciesabundance/README.md

 | ------- | --------------- | --------------- |
 | SampleA | file_1.fastq.gz | file_2.fastq.gz |

-A minimal [example samplesheet](../assets/samplesheet_minimal.csv) has been provided with the pipeline.
+An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

 The structure of this file is defined in [assets/schema_input.json](assets/schema_input.json).
 Validation of the sample sheet is performed by [nf-validation](https://nextflow-io.github.io/nf-validation/).